-Banwo & Ighodalo ("B & I") was established on February 1, 1991, with a determination on the part of its founding partners to build a first class law firm.
+Banwo & Ighodalo ('B&I') was established on February 1 1991, with a determination on the part of its founding partners to build a first class law firm.
 From our clients' feedback, we are acclaimed to be very innovative and outstanding in the provision of efficient, timely and cost-effective legal solutions to matters brought to us.
-We are constantly ranked as one of the top five Nigerian law firms in Corporate Finance & Restructuring, Project Finance, Foreign Investment & Divestment, Securities & Capital Markets, Mergers & Acquisitions; as well as Energy & Natural Resources and Intellectual Property.
+We are constantly ranked as one of the top five Nigerian law firms in Corporate Finance & Restructuring, Project Finance, Foreign Investment & Divestment, Securities & Capital Markets, Mergers & Acquisitions, Energy & Natural Resources, Litigation, Arbitration and Alternative Dispute Resolution, as well as Intellectual Property.